NextronSystems/asgard-manual/administration/response-control.rst

    Replay Remote Shell Session

-ASGARD users can only see their own remote shell session.
+ASGARD users can only see their own remote console session.
 Only users with the ``RemoteConsoleProtocol`` permission are able to replay all sessions from all users.

 Response Control with Pre-Defined Playbooks